Knit cap: Canadian toque, tuque or touque

+Dictionaries are divided on the matter of spelling, with the Gage Canadian preferring toque and the Nelson Canadian listing tuque (the Nelson Gage of a few years later would settle on toque).
+The first Dictionary of Canadianisms on Historical Principles lists separate entries and definitions for both toque and tuque which cross-reference each other.
+An illustrative line drawing is presented with the latter.
+Perhaps most importantly, the Canadian Oxford chose toque, and as the Canadian Press Stylebook bows to the Canadian Oxford as the final word in spelling, most Canadian publications have followed suit.

+Though the requirement of the toque to have a pom-pom or no can be a hard line for some Canadians, most of the country agrees: one of these three spellings must be “correct,” no matter what the hat's shape may be.
+As the Canadian Encyclopedia claims, “We all know a tuque when we see one, [we just] can’t agree on how to spell the word."

-The tuque is similar to the Phrygian cap, and, as such, a red tuque during the 1837 Patriotes Rebellion became a symbol of French-Canadian nationalism.
+The toque is similar to the Phrygian cap, and, as such, a red tuque during the 1837 Patriotes Rebellion became a symbol of French-Canadian nationalism.
 The symbol was revived briefly by the Front de libération du Québec (FLQ) in the 1960s.
-Despite this, the tuque is also considered a symbol of Canadian identity broadly due to its ubiquity among English and French Canadians alike.
+Despite this, the toque is also considered a symbol of Canadian identity, due to its ubiquity among English and French Canadians alike.
 It is also notable for having been the headwear of SCTV's Bob and Doug McKenzie.

-The word is also occasionally spelled touque and, although this is not considered a standard spelling by the Canadian Oxford Dictionary, some informal media polls have suggested that it is the preferred spelling by many Canadians.
+The word is also occasionally spelled touque, though this is not considered a standard spelling by the Canadian Oxford Dictionary.
+In 2013, CBC Edmonton launched a poll to ask viewers how they spelled the word.
+The options given were toque, tuque or touque.
+Nearly 6,500 people voted, with Edmontonians remaining divided on the issue.
+Though touque was voted most popular in that instance, there is almost no formal usage to support its popularity.
 In some sections of Canada, a tuque with a brim on it, commonly worn by snowboarders, is nicknamed a bruque (a brimmed tuque).

 British bobble hat

 In England, a knit cap may be known as a bobble hat, whether or not it has a yarn "bobble" or pom-pom on top.

 Bobble hats were traditionally considered utilitarian cold-weather wear.
 In the early 21st century they were considered popular only with geeks and nerds.
 A surprise rise in popularity, driven initially by the Geek-Chic trend, saw them become a fashionable and with a real fur bobble, luxury designer item.

 In the late 20th century, in the United Kingdom, they (like the anorak) were associated with utilitarian un-fashionability or with older football supporters, as they had been popular in club colours during the 1960s and 1970s.
 Along with the pin-on rosette and the football scarf, the bobble hat was seen as traditional or old-fashioned British working-class football regalia.